Awais16/k2Bridge/README.md

 	thrift for RPC
 	HandsService [provinding hands location and state]

-### still have to look into
+### still have to work on

-CoordinateMapper of kinect: MapCameraPointToDepthSpace

 send all body joints;

 server side invocation for gestures (leave thrift move to grpc)

+check threading problems. so multiple clients crossconnect

 ### Limitation for kuka
 can't mount on robot head because you need complete body/sitting posture for sensor to recognize hands.